gutkinnicolasg/Capstone/SkydiveBook/READ-ME.md

 **User instructions**

 -To run the project the files must be uploaded to Xcode or a similar IDE and ran through the simulator.
 Then a version of MAMP must be installed on the local machine.
-Lastly he SQL file contains the code to plug into the database to create the tables.
+Lastly the SQL file contains the code to plug into the database to create the tables.
 Once those steps are followed the app will work.

 ---